Plutonium-X/FORK_Duality-Odd-Quest-Mod/README.md

 ##

-#### Mac OS X
+#### macOS

-D's Odd Quest Mod for Mac OS X is distributed is distributed in the same compressed archive and includes a WeiDU installer.
+D's Odd Quest Mod for macOS is distributed in the same compressed archive and includes a WeiDU installer.

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: imnesvale folder, setup-imnesvale and setup-imnesvale.command files in your game folder.
 To install, simply double-click **`setup-imnesvale.command`** and follow the instructions on screen.